 When you think of pesto, you probably think of basil and pine nuts.
-This quick, easy Nut Pesto Green Rice uses an elegant blend of parsley, garlic, lemon, walnuts, olive oil and almonds.
+This quick, easy Nut Pesto Green Rice starts with an elegant blend of parsley, garlic, lemon, walnuts, olive oil and almonds.

-Once you have blended the ingredients in your food processor, you simply stir them into cooked rice.
+Once you have blended the ingredients in your food processor, you simply stir the pesto into cooked rice.
 A simple, yet satisfying and beautiful side dish.

 Blended with the nuts, salt, garlic, lemon and oil as in this recipe, parsley loses the bite it sometimes has when you taste it plain.
 Its green color makes the dish seem even more rich and wholesome.
 Walnuts, rich in omega-3 fatty acids, can also have a bitter taste.
 Here, though, they contribute a rich creamy texture to the pesto.